Toggle Mobile

 Guide Bookings Manager

 Logan is our guide booking manager.
 He was born and raised in Longmont, Colorado.
 His addiction to fly-fishing started in high school with frequent trips to Rocky Mountain National Park.
-The St.Vrain River and some high alpine lakes were at the top of his back yard fishing list.
+The St.Vrain River and some high alpine lakes were at the top of his backyard fishing list.
 In 2005, Logan moved to Montana to pursue a degree in Political Science from MSU in Bozeman.
 During his four years at MSU Logan traveled all over the state, exploring all the amazing fisheries this state has to offer.
 If you have a question about a blue ribbon stream or main river Logan will know where to go, when to go, and what to use.
 However, Good luck getting him to talk about his favorite smaller waters.
 While attending MSU he took a semester abroad and traveled on a month-long road trip across Azerbaijan, Georgia, Turkey.

 Justin Todd